contentiousltd/contentiousltd.github.io/index.md

 ---
-title: Overview
+title: Contentious voice, tone and style
 layout: doc
-info: Welcome to the Jekyll Style Guide.
+info: Who we are, in words, pictures, design and code.
 nav: false
 ---

-<h1>Contentious voice, tone and style</h1>
+<h1>Our style guide</h1>

 The Contentious voice, tone and style is our organisational personality, it's how we communicate with the outside world, it's our behaviour and it's our clothes.